TerminologyHub/termhub-in-5-minutes/README.md

 - Get specific terminology
 - Export terminology
 - Get concept by code
+- Get concept by code with explicit include parameter
 - Get concept relationships by code
+- Get concept inverse relationships by code
 - Get concept tree positions
 - Find concepts by search term (use paging to get only first 5 results)
 - Find concepts by search term and expression
+- Find terms by search term

 All of the tutorials use an environment variable for the API URL of the deployment: